zswirad/RockCoast10Be/README.md

 - steady-state model (platform slope remains constant)
 - platform widening model (slope decreases through time)

 The user defines the rates for the steady cliff retreat.
-For the accelerating/decelerating scenarios the user defines the current rate as well as the series of values which mean how many times the retreat rate was higher/lower and the begining of the considered period.

-All shore platform erosion scenarios are run; they are fully controlled by the current topography and the RSL history.
+For the accelerating/decelerating scenarios the user defines the current rate as well as the series of values which indicate how many times the retreat rate was higher/lower and the begining of the considered period.
+All shore platform erosion scenarios are run; they are fully controlled by the current topography and the RSL history, and don't take any input from the user.

 </br></br>
 <b>Workflow - example from Staithes, UK:</b>